 Summary: Software developers must test to ensure they are meeting expectations set up by their adverts.
-User acceptance and ease of access critical because if user gets discouraged will just leave and getting them back is almost impossible.
+User acceptance and ease of access critical because if a user gets discouraged will just leave and getting them back is almost impossible.
 Important to take learning styles (audio, visual, kinesthetic) into account when developing software or websites.
 For websites, important to conduct CTA (Call To action) button testing but also Page titles, button placement, CTA verbiage.
 This the best way to really get to know your audience – this is your competitive advantage, knowing the psychology of their behaviour.
 A/B testing involves a baseline control and then changing only one metric to determine what works best.
 Sumo.com provides great tools for this purpose.

 Title: Oct.
 10-2017 – The Psychology of Pricing

 Summary: What’s the difference between $97 and $100?
 The number of digits is the main one.
-Fewer digits connotes less expensive.
+Fewer digits connote less expensive.
 What happens when the price is set at $99?
 Only one more number in the counting process.
 Most important is the perceived value.
-Jay says “your price needs to be forgettable” In other words, if the need/want is great, consumer won’t remember the price.
+Jay says “your price needs to be forgettable” In other words, if the need/want is great, the consumer won’t remember the price.

 Then there’s the lower price that allows one to think “what can I lose?
 X number of coffees?”

-Sideways sales process – the price is only mentioned at the end after several videos that cover the problem, the solution, seeing people experiencing the solution, and here’s how you life can change for the better.
+Sideways sales process – the price is only mentioned at the end after several videos that cover the problem, the solution, seeing people experiencing the solution, and here’s how your life can change for the better.

 If your client is focusing on price, it means they are not sufficiently convinced or they really have no money.

-Vendor must try their prices out to see what actually works.
+A vendor must try their prices out to see what actually works.